dcentrica/silverstripe-registration/README.md

   registration_completion_message: 'Well done, you filled in a form.
 Who's a good boy?'
 ```

+This module used to account for any Silverstripe `BackURL` which existed anywhere in the system's request params.
+Since this isn't guaranteed to be used everywhere, it's now behind an environment variable.
+If your system needs to redirect post-registration in this way, then ensure you set the `REGISTRATION_USE_BACKURL` environment variable.

 ## Caveats

 * The module does **not** include any form of profile management (unlike the module this package was forked from).